-Many of us are curious about the concept of meditation, but often feel they’re not cut out for something so passive or woowoo.
-In fact, the most common reason I hear for why people can’t or don’t engage in meditation is because it “sounds difficult.”
-This idea is often based on a huge misconception about the intention of meditation.
-Those new to meditation often believe they’re supposed to sit still, have no thoughts, and go into a deep state.
-That would indeed seem difficult for anyone who’s not a monk living in the mountains.
+Many of us are curious about the concept of meditation, but we often feel we’re not cut out for something so passive or woo-woo.
+In fact, the most common reason I hear for why people can’t or don’t engage in meditation is because it “sounds pointless.”
+This misconception is often based on a the idea that meditation has no real benefits unless you’re naturally calm and good at sitting still.
+People also assume meditation means having no thoughts, and knowing how to enter a deep state.
+That would indeed seem difficult for any of us who aren’t monks living in the mountains.
 Fortunately none of these principles is necessary for meditation.

-For those of us who live amidst real life stressors like work, people, and life’s expectations, then sitting still without thoughts would be near impossible.
+For those of us who live amidst real life stressors like work, other people, and life’s expectations, then sitting still without thoughts would be near impossible.
 Meditation is not about achieving stillness of any kind.
 Meditation focuses on an intention, instead of an outcome.
 Meditation is about becoming the observer of your thoughts, not getting rid of thoughts.
-Meditation is about quieting the mind, not going into a trance.
-The outcome of meditation may lead to a quieter mind, fewer thoughts, and even a deep mental state, but those are all potential outcomes.
-Remember, outcomes are not the basis of meditation.
-Intention is.
+Meditation is about learning how to quiet the mind, not suddenly going into a trance.
+In fact, in the spiritual community, the “trance” is what we consider our warped perspective when we’re not present.
+When meditation becomes a regular practice, we learn how to move away from that trance.
+We can find a quieter mind, fewer thoughts, and even a deep mental state.
+Those are natural consequences of regular meditation.

-To meditate, we simply set an intention to seek, not achieve, some level of stillness of mind.
+To meditate, we simply set an intention to seek some level of stillness of mind.
 We embrace curiosity, not judgement.
-We intend to still the mind and become curious about it.
-We seek no outcome.
-We just observe.
-We observe our thoughts, as well as our reaction to our thoughts.
-We separate ourselves from our thoughts, so they no longer control us.
-We can then release thoughts, so we don’t turn them into chains of thoughts or stories, in which we are trapped.
-We simply let go of thoughts over and over.
+We detach from outcome.
+We become the observer.
+We just observe our thoughts and the emotions attached to those thoughts.
+We separate ourselves from our thoughts, so we don’t turn them into chains of thoughts or stories, in which we are trapped.
+We repeat this separation process over and over.
 This is a practice.

-As we meditate, we are practicing how to quiet the mind as we intentionally train the brain to do so.
+As we meditate, we intentionally train the brain to create a habit or reflex of finding stillness.
 The brain has the capacity to change in response to repeated experience.
 This ability is called neuroplasticity.
 The more we meditate, the more we are able to rewire the brain to make meditation easier.

-In meditation we usually focus on one concept, like our breath.
-Each time a thoughts arises, we can release it and come back to our breath.
+In meditation we usually choose an anchor, such as our breath.
+Each time a thoughts arises, we learn to release it and come back to the anchor.
 As we notice the thought arising, we can tag it, deeming it a “thought,” and releasing it.
-This is how we train our mind to release thoughts.
-This is meditation; the intention of quieting the mind, without judgement, with curiosity, and compassion.
+This is meditation; the intention of quieting the mind, without judgement, with curiosity, and with compassion.
 Self compassion is an important quality of meditation.
-Go easy on yourself.
+Go easy on yourself as you meditate.